AshkoreDracson/PicStack/README.md

 - That all photos are the same size
 - That your scene is framed the same way (To avoid ghosting)
 - That you do not blend more parts than there are photos.
+- Try to divide into parts evenly, or some pictures will be skipped!

 PicStack is still: